Showing posts with label Wishes. Show all posts

 A way to the world out there, where

-There is true love and care.
+true love and care exist.

 A heart that can be trusted

-And fruits of peace and friendship grow
+Fruits of peace and friendship grow.

 Who doesn’t know what is bad?

-I want to be there
+I want to be there.

-I know its dreaming
+I know its dreaming,

-But I will wait for the hope of it.
+But I will wait - for the hope of it.

 Wednesday, July 30, 2014